obinna240/Scala-akka/Akka-Streams.md

 ## Note on Streams
 ### Quickstart
+A stream will typically start with a source
 - Let's start with a simple source
 ```
 val source: Source[Int, NotUsed] = Source(1 to 100)
 ```
+    - The Source type has two parameters

 ### Some Code
 See - https://blog.scalac.io/2017/04/18/akka-streams-introduction.html#introduction-to-the-concept-of-streams